petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 1. Click on *Save*.

-Commerce is updated to use the Pricing Engine v2.0 for all price calculations in the Liferay instance.
+Once saved, your instance uses the Pricing Engine v2.0 for all price calculations.

 ## Additional Information